training & direction

 MEET THE TEAM

 Shelby holds a Bachelors of Fine Arts in Musical Theater from Weber State University.
 Shelby has been seen on the Carousel Theatre stage for three seasons at Lagoon Amusement Park, performing their "Live in Living Color" Broadway Show, "Let's Dance" Pop-show, "Jungle Rhythm" Day Show and "Verano" Night Show (Swing).
-She has a solid background in Choreographing and Directing, her most recent credit was Beauty and the Beast Jr. and Shrek the Musical Jr. at Legacy Preparatory Academy South, where she oversaw the elementary school's choir & musical theatre program for three years.
+She has a solid background in Choreographing and Directing, her most recent credit was Peter Pan Jr., Beauty and the Beast Jr. and Shrek the Musical Jr. at Legacy Preparatory Academy South, where she oversaw the elementary school's choir & musical theatre program for three years.
 When she is not teaching and directing her passion for performance has given her opportunities to play, Jeannie in Nice Work If You Can Get It, Lola in Damn Yankees and Bambi in Curtains.
 Her most recent credit is Ariel in Footloose at The Ziegfeld Theatre with a tour to The Egyptian Theatre in Park City.
 She has performed in two world premiere productions: Girl of Glass & Of Myth and Mud, performances for which she received Irene Ryan Nominations for roles played.
 She competed in Irene Ryan Competition in Los Angeles, California in 2014.
 While attending WSU she held a Full-Time Department Scholarship, as well as secondary scholarships and attained a well rounded education including not only regular musical theatre curriculum but also Costume Design.
-She has costumed designed for numerous productions, her most recent, AIDA.
+She has costume designed for numerous productions, her most recent projects being, Into the Woods, Frozen Jr., Footloose, The Jungle Book, Alice in Wonderland, Shrek the Musical & AIDA.
 Shelby loves Backstage with her whole heart and jumps at every opportunity to meet and coach her students.

-Landry is currently attending Weber State University’s Musical Theatre Program, pursuing a Bachelors of Arts Degree while holding a full-time departmental scholarship.
+Landry holds a Bachelor of Arts Degree at Weber State University’s Musical Theatre Program, while pursuing she held a full-time departmental scholarship.
 She just performed Ruthless portraying the role of Tina for which she received her second Irene Ryan Nomination.
 She just toured Where Words Once Were to Arizona as Eila, a role for which she competed in the Irene Ryan Nomination competition.
 You may have seen her as the leading lady in Centerpoint Legacy Theatre’s production of Crazy for You as Polly Baker this past summer season.
 Other favorite roles include; Janet van DeGraff in The Drowsy Chaperone, Chava in Fiddler on the Roof, Bambi in Curtains, and Millie in Thoroughly Modern Millie.
 Landry has extensive voice training in classical-legit and Broadway belt styles.
 She also has prop designed for many productions.
 Landry loves sharing her knowledge with young performers who are learning the art of theatre.

 Performing Arts Instructor